Shanghai (2012 film): Plot

 Ahmadi winds up comatose in a hospital.
 Shalini is confident that this was a planned attack.
 On seeing Jogi in the hospital, she asks him if they have any video footage of the crash, which could be used to find the perpetrators.
 Dr. Ahmadi's wife Aruna (Tillotama Shome) agrees to lead a media campaign demanding the truth, though she seems uninterested.
 Bhaggu meanwhile manages to free his uncle from prison.

 Back in the studio, during a conversation with Jogi, Vinod claims to have incriminating evidence against Morcha and wishes to sell Shalini the tape.
 Meanwhile, Aruna's campaign forces the CM's office to set up an inquiry commission headed by Krishnan.
 Krishnan finds that the police are hiding evidence, so he summons SSP Chavan (Chinmay Mandlekar), who is also uncooperative.
 Shalini, who attends the commission snaps at Krishnan for allegedly taking it lightly, following which she is barred from attending any future hearings.
 Jogi, desperate to sell the tape futilely approaches Krishnan but is later approached by Shalini.

 Shalini meets Vinod but leaves when Vinod says that he won't give the video for free.
 While she changes her mind later at night, she calls Jogi, who is shown to be in an ambulance with Vinod's wife, but in vain.
 Vinod is found dead in what looks like a road accident.
 At a later Morcha rally where Jogi is in the ambulance with Vinod's corpse, Damle approaches him and mentions the tape, subtly threatening him.
 Though initially reluctant, Jogi promises to help Shalini and Tiger in finding the evidence.
 He then attends a rally held by Deshnayak, on the occasion of his birthday.
 The three then rummage through the footage to find the conspirators, compile a CD and hand the evidence to Krishnan.

-In one of Deshnayak's rallies, Bhaggu and his uncle approach Damle over not releasing the truck used in the accident, not paying Bhaggu's fees for his English classes, and not answering his calls.
+In one of Deshnayak's rallies, Bhaggu and his uncle approach Damle over not releasing the truck involved in the accident, not paying Bhaggu's fees for his English classes, and not answering his calls.
 An irate Bhaggu threatens to spill the beans over Dr. Ahmadi's murder, following which Damle promises to sort everything out.

-After viewing it, Krishnan sends out a summons to Deshnayak, who rejects it in a public rally (Where Bhaggu approaches Damle) sparking riots in the city.
+After viewing the evidence on the CD, Krishnan sends out a summons to Deshnayak, who rejects it in a public rally (where Bhaggu approaches Damle) sparking riots in the city.
 Shalini visits Jogi who is about to leave town.
 Meanwhile, Morcha thugs attack the studio while trying to search for Jogi.
 Jogi and Shalini manage to escape and hide on the roof until morning.
 In the chaos of the riots, Bhaggu, who is a part of the instigators is later found dead, ostensibly killed by Damle's men over the spat over releasing Jaggu's truck.